What are The Best Cordless Hammer Drills?

 2. Milwaukee 2604-22 M18 Fuel Hammer Dr Kit W/2 XC Bat

 This is arguably the most powerful 18-volt cordless hammer drill/driver in its class.
-The lightweight, versatile hammer drill offers 1o time longer motor life, 2 times more run tie and 25 percent more power for maximum jobsite performance.
+The lightweight, versatile hammer drill offers 1o time longer motor life, 2 times more run tie, and 25 percent more power for maximum job site performance.
 It is equipped with a brushless motor that outperforms its competition with constant power output, ye runs comfortably without any wearable components.

-It has an al metal locking chuck that provides maximum grip, grip retention and durability and operated at 31,450 BPM for fast drilling through masonry.
-The REDLITHIUM™ Extended Capacity Battery Pack is connected to an on-board fuel gauge to help you monitor the charge.
+It has an al metal locking chuck that provides maximum grip, grip retention, and durability and operated at 31,450 BPM for fast drilling through masonry.
+The REDLITHIUM™ Extended Capacity Battery Pack is connected to an onboard fuel gauge to help you monitor the charge.

 3. Makita XPH07Z LXT Lithium Ion Brush-less Cordless Hammer Driver Drill with Tool, 1/2-Inch Hammer Driver Drill

 This 1/2 inch hammer drill breaks new ground by delivering a full, 1, 090 lbs of torque for the most demanding driving and drilling applications through woods metal and masonry.
-The XPH07M is a workhorse model designed for stability, durability and ease of use.
-The horizontal handle and pistol design gives you all the control you need while the 18V lithium-Ion batteries will give you the fastest charge time so you can spend more time working than waiting for it to work.
+The XPH07M is a workhorse model designed for stability, durability, and ease of use.
+The horizontal handle and pistol design give you all the control you need while the 18V lithium-Ion batteries will give you the fastest charge time so you can spend more time working than waiting for it to work.

 4. Makita XPH012 18V LXT Lithium-Ion Cordless 1/2-Inch Hammer Driver-Drill Kit with One Battery

-It compact design gives it an advantage when working in confined spaces, but it lacks a handle so you won’t have as much control as with the other models.
+Its compact design gives it an advantage when working in confined spaces, but it lacks a handle so you won’t have as much control as with the other models.

 5. BOSTITCH BTE140K 7-Amp 1/2-Inch VSR 2-Speed Hammer Drill Kit

 The BTE140K is powered by a 7 Amp motor that delivers enough power for virtually all types of hammer drill applications.
 It has a 0-1100/0-3100 RPM dual speed transmission that provides maximum speed and torque in both high and low settings.
-The 1 /2 inch keyed all metal chuck offers optimal bit retention while the pistol design and ergonomic side handle with depth rod ensures maximum control during tough applications and improved depth accuracy.
+The 1 /2 inch keyed all metal chuck offers optimal bit retention while the pistol design and ergonomic side handle with depth rod ensure maximum control during tough applications and improved depth accuracy.
 You will also feel less fatigued after using the handle.